SwissLife-OSS/HotChocolate.Extensions/samples/StarWars/README.md

 }
 ```

-Our default language is english, therefore the `label` field contains the english name of the character''s hair color.
+Our default language is english, therefore the `label` fields contains the english translations of the hair color and marital status.
 Now repeat the query but this time add the HTTP Header `"Accept-Language": "fr"`.
-The label field will now contain the french name for the character''s hair color.
+The `label` fields will now contain the french translations of the hair color and marital status.